fuchstraumer/fuchstraumer.github.io/_posts/2018-8-25-Vulkan-Resource-Plugin.md

 Our logic for handling transfers is split based on these memory types: host-visible memory is much easier to transfer into, as it's usually a designated region of RAM that the CPU and GPU share access to, and writing into it requires much less work.
 Effectively, it becomes: (assuming we're not using the `HOST_COHERENT` flag here, for performance reasons)

-- If we're not worried about readbacks, skip mapped memory region invalidation and just map the region we wish to copy into
+- If we're not worried about readbacks (can be parsed from usage flags), skip mapped memory region invalidation and just map the region we wish to copy into
 - Perform a simply `memcpy` to copy into the desired memory region, potentially using a simple `for` loop + an offset if we have an array of `gpu_resource_data_t` structures
 - Make sure to unmap the region once our transfer is complete
 - Lastly, call a Vulkan "flush" command to ensure our writes from the CPU are visible to the GPU as well